thuhinkhanna/house-renting-system-java/README.md

 Step 3 : Load the project into Netbeans and Run it to see a window open

 Note : Make sure you have the Java Virtual Machine (JVM) installed in your computer.
-The project was written using the OpenJDK 11 and is preffered when trying to run it.
+The project was written using the OpenJDK and JRE 11 and is preferred when trying to run it.

 Snapshot: